weierophinney/mwop.net/data/blog/2019/2019-04-30-ondrej-multiversion-php.md

 when I get to it.
 Until then, I have a workable solution &mdash; and finally a single document I can refer to when I need to remember again at a later date, instead of cobbling it together from multiple sources!

+### Updates

+- 2019-05-01: added breakpoint so that full post is not presented in lists.